 The hillsides were covered in lovely winter green grasses, wildflowers were popping up along the trail and we had the trail all to ourselves!
 We climbed up the narrow trail slowly as we took in the views of Bolinas Lagoon in all her glory.
 Glimpses of Point Reyes in the distance and the Farallon Islands kept us motivated to continue up the steep trail.
 Stopping constantly to catch our breath and enjoy the views it took us longer than normal to climb up.
 We had also not hiked anything steep in a few weeks.
 Crazy what your body forgets when you stop doing something for just a few weeks!

 Seeing only 1 other person on this trail was great!
 It was so peaceful and we had all the good viewing spots to ourselves!
-We took a short spur trail to a rock out crop with views of Bolinas Lagoon and saw 5 dear cruise up, see us, do their ear radar thing and take another route around us.
-The trail then took us through wide open meadows, dense forest and at the top was a beautiful clearing where you could see the rolling green hills of Bolinas Ridge.
-It was like the world had just opened up with the expansive views!
+We took a short spur trail to a rock outcrop with views of Bolinas Lagoon and saw 5 dear cruise up, see us, do their ear radar thing, and take another route around us.
+The trail then took us through wide-open meadows, dense forest, and at the top was a beautiful clearing where you could see the rolling green hills of Bolinas Ridge.
+It was like the world had just opened up with expansive views!
 The wind also opened up and cooled us off from the hike up.
 Beanies and jackets went back on!
 The wind hitting the side of the mountain is cold!

 Following the trail up to catch the Coastal Trail we kept turning around to see the views behind us.
 We couldn’t believe how clear it was under the high cloud cover.
 A crazy storm was brewing that day and we were happy to have been able to get out before the skies opened up.